DeveloperTinoco/api_docs/index.md

 ## Endpoints

-There are currently 9 different endpoints for testing in our v1 API.
+There are currently 10 different endpoints in our v1 API.

 * __POST__ - /api/v1/token
 * __GET__ - /api/v1/standard-products/monthly-data